 While the MicroEP/MSEN program receives student feedback through many channels, as a result of feedback from external reviewers during the first program review a formal exit interview policy was implemented and a script was created to help guide the interview.
+Associate Director/Director Dr.

-Associate Director Dr. Matt Leftwich performs these exit interviews; then the forms are scanned and stored in both hardcopy and electronic forms.
+Matt Leftwich performs these exit interviews; then the forms are scanned and stored in both electronic forms.

-Exit interviews were conducted by Dr. Leftwich with 10 of 10 students who graduated from the program during the 2020 calendar year.
+Exit interviews were conducted by Dr. Leftwich with 18 of 18 students who graduated from the program during the 2021 calendar year.
 Participating in the exit interview has now been formalized as a requirement before final sign-off of the student's record of progress.
+Four of the graduates were MS students that remained in the program for their PhD work.

 The students generally reflect positively on the unique and interdisciplinary nature of the MicroEP/MSEN program.
 Students appreciated belonging to a cohort and participating in the community culture of the program, e.g., the summer camp, seminars, presentations to peers and service activities.
-Students also provided positive comments regarding the entrepreneurial and business development aspects of the MicroEP program.
+Students also provided positive comments regarding the entrepreneurial and business development aspects of the MicroEP/MSEN program.
 In particular, students appreciate becoming familiar with organizational tools, e.g., Microsoft Project, that increase their productivity, Microsoft PowerPoint, to improve their presentation quality, and the courses that utilize those tools to aid in the development of communication skills that are critical to their success.
 Many students report getting positions in the microelectronics industry.
-Some students comment on the difficulty of obtaining jobs specific to the "Microelectronics-Photonics" disciplinary areas, the majority of which consist of international students, , which has partly prompted and been remedied by its evolution into the MSEN Graduate Program.
+Some students comment on the difficulty of obtaining jobs specific to the "Microelectronics-Photonics" disciplinary areas, the majority of which consist of international students, which has partly prompted and been remedied by its evolution into the MSEN Graduate Program.
 Specific to MicroEP/MSEN, students suggested providing a framework that supports incoming and matriculating students in meeting all requirements of the program, graduate school, and university on the way to graduation.
 Most of the criticisms are associated with individual students' personnel experiences on campus, with some departments, some faculty, and/or one or more of the educational tools utilized for particular courses that did not sit well with them.
 These criticisms are few and far between and typically are unique cases that do not point to systemic or MicroEP/MSEN-wide problem areas.
 For example, one student commented on the lack of value in the required Design for Experiments course due to it being less relevant to those conducting theoretical (modeling/simulation) studies.
 A frequent comment that is received and understandable in many cases is regarding how demanding faculty are of their RA/GAs.
 There were mixed comments on the value of the University Career Center regarding aiding in determining career direction and/or opportunity, resume assistance, etc.; or they did not use the Career Center in that capacity.
-There was a notable improvement in 2019 vs. 2018 that remained consistent in 2020.
-Therefore, it seems that the Career Center value to MicroEP/MSEN students has improved and is now more consistent per the 2020 exit interviews.
 Many comment on how much they like the Northwest Arkansas academic and entrepreneurial environment, especially those that have had experience as interns and/or employees of one of the local high-tech startups and/or small businesses in the area.

-9. M.S. and early-stage Ph.D.
+M.S. and early-stage Ph.D.
 Research Document (Direct): This process addresses outcomes 1 and 3.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.